robzor92/robzor92.github.io/docs/user_guides/mlops/serving/deployment.md

     4. [Inference batcher](#inference-batcher)
     5. [Resources](#resources)

-Once you are done with the changes, click on `Create deployment` at the bottom of the page to create the deployment for your model.
+Once you are done with the changes, click on `Create new deployment` at the bottom of the page to create the deployment for your model.

 ### Step 4: Deployment creation